gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

                 .. tab-item:: Q2

-                    Write code for a small square of brightness 9 by lining up the 5 rows of the image under each other.
+                    Write code for a small central square of brightness 9 by lining up the 5 rows of the image under each other.

                     .. code-block:: python